shivamgoel37/Sensor_Fusion_Algorithm/README.md

 ### INSTRUCTIONS TO RUN/COMPILE THE PROJECT

-1. documeantation.pdf inside the doc folder contains the explanation of this project.
+1. documentation.pdf inside the doc folder contains the explanation of this project.

 2. **To run the project**

+    1. Install GSL library in system.
+Instructions at: https://www.gnu.org/software/gsl/

-	1. Open the terminal.
+    2. Open the terminal.

-	2. Set the command prompt in the Sensor_Fusion_Algorithm folder.
+	3. Set the command prompt in the Sensor_Fusion_Algorithm folder.
 To do so, type in the terminal the path to this folder.

 		> Example: cd ../../Sensor_Fusion_Algorithm

-	3. To compile the project, type in the terminal:
+	4. To compile the project, type in the terminal:

 		> make clean; make all;

-	4. To run the algorithm, go the folder with executable files (i.e., bin folder).
+	5. To run the algorithm, go the folder with executable files (i.e., bin folder).
 To do so, type in the terminal the path to this folder.

 		> Example: cd bin

-	5. To check the output of the computation, open "../data/output.csv"
+	6. To check the output of the computation, open "../data/output.csv"

-	6. To execute the results with different inputs
+	7. To execute the results with different inputs
 		- Create a new .csv file with the same structure as input.csv in /data folder
 		- Run the algorithm by just chanding the path of the input file in the code to the new file name path
 			> Example: FILE *fp = fopen("../data/new_input.csv", "r");